devtron-labs/utilities/scripts/devtron-oss-to-ent/Readme.md

 1. Helm installed on your cluster
 2. Access to a Kubernetes cluster
 3. If the cluster has restrictions on internet access please ensure that the domain ```devtroninc.azurecr.io``` is whitelisted in the firewall.
-4. Username, token,dockerserver and `ent-values.yaml` or `ent-bom.yaml` file (for upgrade) provided by the Devtron Team
+4. Username, token,registry and `ent-values.yaml` or `ent-bom.yaml` file (for upgrade) provided by the Devtron Team

 ## Setting up credentials and yaml file: